SaAlgervik/tic-tac-yellow-belt/tic-tac-yellow-belt/NOTES.md

 * Create a way to take turns  ✅

 Pomo 3:
-* Create rules for the bot
+* Create rules for the bot ✅
-  * Add US
+  * Add US  ✅
+  * Create tests for the bot ⚠️ ✅
+* Check if move is valid ❌

+Pomo 4:
 * Create tests for the bot
-* Check if move is valid
+* Rules for bot to not take spot that is taken
+* Rules for player to not take spot that is taken